mpostol/TP/ExDataManagement/FunctionalProgramming/FunctionalProgramming/README.ExtensionMethods.md

 ## 1. Introduction

+### 1.1.
+Static class

 Object-oriented programming is not always beneficial.
 Static methods and a static class are language constructs committed to work without engaging object-oriented programming.
-There are several compelling reasons to use static constructs in C#.
+There are several compelling reasons to use static constructs in CSharp.
 For example, static methods within a static class serve as utility functions.
-They allow you to group related functionality without the need for an instance.
+They allow you to group implementation of related responsibility without the any need to other with creating an instance.
 For example, the `System.Math` class provides static methods for common mathematical operations.

 The static class construct has unique characteristics that set it apart from regular (non-static) classes.
 A static class is defined using the `static` keyword.
 It can only contain **static members** (methods, fields, properties).
 Unlike non-static classes, a static class cannot be instantiated.
 You cannot create an instance of it using the `new` operator.
 Since there's no instance variable, you access the members of a static class directly using the definition name itself.
 For example, if you have a static class named `UtilityClass` with a public static method called `MethodA`, you invoke it like this: